Shopify/buy-button-js/docs/customization/index.md

 ## Attributes for all components

-The following attributes are configurable in any of the above objects.
+The following attributes are configurable on any of the above objects.

 ### `iframe`

 Whether to render the component inside an iframe.
 Iframes are beneficial for most users because they isolate the embed in a "sandbox" so that other parts of your website don't interact with it in unwanted ways.
 If you wish to have _full_ control over the appearance of your embed and know how to use CSS, you may choose to change this value to `false`.
+If you do so, your components will appear unstyled.

 **Type**: Boolean (true or false)